kannanjayachandran/Full-Stack-Data-Science/README.md

 # Data Science - Machine Learning

-## This repository contains the Codes, Jupyter Notebooks, etc. of the Data science - Machine learning course.
+## This repository contains the Codes, Jupyter Notebooks, etc. of the Data science - Machine learning course

 ## Table of Contents